Young people taking part in a football project to help address anti-social behaviour in Halton Moor will receive some special visitors tomorrow.

 To recognise its ongoing success the West Yorkshire Police and Crime Commissioner, Mark Burns Williamson and the council’s executive member for communities, Councillor Debra Coupar will visit the project tomorrow.

-Mark Burns Williamson and Cllr Debra Coupar will be visiting the young people who are taking part in the Leeds United Foundation Premier League Kicks project.
+- Mark Burns Williamson and Councillor Debra Coupar will be visiting the young people who are taking part in the Leeds United Foundation Premier League Kicks project.
 Interviews and photography opportunities will be available.

 The programme aims to deliver a first class sports participation programme in the heart of local communities and give access to those who participate to qualification and other opportunities that could turn their prospects around.
 The football sessions are run by fully qualified Leeds United Foundation Coaches and are free for both boys and girls.